Aviation High School’s Federal Aviation Administration Program Regulations and Information

 Federal Aviation Administration (FAA) School Certification: Aviation High School is a certified Aviation Maintenance Technician School in accordance with Title 14 of the Code of Federal Regulations 14 CFR, Part 147.

-Aircraft Maintenance Technician (AMT), formerly known as an Aircraft Mechanic, refers to a licensed qualification for carrying out aircraft maintenance.
+Aircraft Maintenance Technician (AMT) refers to a licensed qualification for carrying out aircraft maintenance.
 Aircraft Maintenance Technicians (AMTs) inspect and perform or supervise maintenance, preventive maintenance, and alteration of aircraft and aircraft systems.
 For persons who hold an AMT certificate issued by the Federal Aviation Administration, rules for certification and for certificate-holders, are detailed in Subpart D of Part 65 of the Federal Aviation Regulations (FARs).
 Visit the Federal Aviation Administration website for specific program certification requirements - www.faa.gov.

 The US licensed qualification is also referred to by the FAA as the Airframe and Powerplant Certifications (A&P).